path-cc/path-cc.github.io/nairr.md

 </p>

 <p markdown="1">
-To access PATh provided NAIRR resourced contact us at [nairr@path-cc.io](mailto:nairr@path-cc.io) and provide your name, institution, a very brief description of your research and anticipated AI workload needs.
+To access PATh provided NAIRR resources, contact us at [nairr@path-cc.io](mailto:nairr@path-cc.io) and provide your name, institution, a brief description of your research and anticipated AI workload needs.
 </p>

 <div class="d-flex">